URI-CSC/561-spring-2024/assignments/ha-01/readme.md

 and strictly following all input/output requirements.

 You will submit a single file named `functions.py` containing all of your functions via `Gradescope`.
-Multiple submissions are allowed with a limit of XXX.
+Multiple submissions are allowed.

 > [!CAUTION]
 > Remember, academic integrity is of utmost importance.
 Any attempts at cheating